Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ### Settings

 - Factsheet type -  choose Business Capability
-- Wrap layout -  to display the report within the width of the window to avoid horizontal scrolling
+- Wrap layout -  to display the map within the width of the window to avoid horizontal scrolling

 ### View